-Using this mnemonic, you can simplify the order of the 4 types of respiratory failure is Shunting, increased CO2 (hypoventilation), Atelectasis, and Hypoperfusion.
+Using this mnemonic, you can simplify the order of the four types of respiratory failure as Shunting, increased CO2 (hypoventilation), Atelectasis, and Hypoperfusion.
 Shunting is commonly caused by pulmonary edema, hypoventilation is either neurological or neuromuscular in etiology, atelectasis is commonly seen in perioperative patients, and cases of hypoperfusion can be found in shock.

 Here’s a simplified 3-step system for thinking about respiratory failure in test questions: